Sing for Something

-Perceiving that I needed to get out and do more, in the spring of 1996 my wife suggested that I should go to a singing class she had seen advertised in the local paper.
+Perceiving that I needed to get out and do more, following our corporate bankruptcy in the spring of 1996 my wife suggested that I should go to a singing class she had seen advertised in the local paper.
 It was in an upstairs room near the cathedral in the nearby city of Gloucester.
 The teacher was a generously proportioned woman called Marion Taylor.
 I found myself one of a group of about nine, the only male.

 I now appreciate that it was an unusual gathering, since we were not in any sense a choir: we were a number of pupils, mainly housewives, who could not afford individual singing lessons.
 I have not come across a similar set-up since.
 I certainly couldn’t find £25 or £30 an hour for private tuition, as my PR business had recently folded thanks to having too many clients who would not pay their accounts on time.
 The long-drawn-out suicide over a personal matter of one of the directors, too, had taken the lustre off the business world, and I realised only later that I was in a profound state of depression.

 Singing seemed to lift me out of it, although there was no socialising with the others.
 Not for the first time, I found myself alone in a group of women who did not know what to make of me, nor I of them.
-I was born, seemingly without any ability to make contact with people.
+I was born, seemingly without any ability to make contact with people, other than fellow sociopaths.
 Ten years in boarding schools and being a bookish only-child with an absentee film-making father and working actor mother had only hardened the shell of isolation I constructed around myself.
 Any friends I did let in had first to be tested, almost to destruction.

 After a few weeks, Marion declared that we would each have to perform a song solo to the others.
 This was regarded with trepidation by everyone as a cathartic moment, wrestling with demons we would all somehow have to overcome.
 Numbed, I thought little of it.
 What was there to be afraid of?
 It was hardly the Festival Hall, we were all in the same boat.
 I sang Jerome Kearn’s familiar standard, ‘Ol’ Man River’, mostly in my bass register, except towards the end where, unless you were Paul Robeson, the tune can either go either way on ‘I’m tired of livin’, and scared of dyin’’, where I ended up as a rather uncertain, husky tenor.